vsuaste/C-api-ga4gh/README.md

   ./library_c --server ga4gh

-This command will give you the "test_ga4gh.vcf" as output.
+This command will give you the "test_ga4gh.vcf" file as output.

   ./library_c --server ebi

-This command will give you the "test_ebi.vcf" as output.
+This command will give you the "test_ebi.vcf" file as output.